No undue insistence by govt on dividend payout by PSUs: Geete

 Recent reports suggested that the finance ministry had demanded a dividend payout between 30 per cent and 100 per cent from 12 of the state-owned firms from their 2016-17 or 2017-18 net profit, share buybacks or bonus shares.

-According to estimates, the Centre has budgeted USD 21.8 billion in dividend payouts from all state firms in the current financial year, slightly less than the previous year.
+According to estimates, the Centre has budgeted $21.8 billion in dividend payouts from all state firms in the current financial year, slightly less than the previous year.

 However, businesses have experienced disruptions of late, stemming from the government's move to demonetise high-value currency notes a year ago and the rollout of goods and services tax in July.